GaryOderNichts/Bloopair/README.md

 - Nintendo Switch SNES Controller
 - Microsoft Xbox One S/X Controller
 Note: The Series S/X Controllers are currently not supported due to missing Bluetooth LE support
+- Sony DualShock 3 Controller
+To pair a DualShock 3 to the console, see the [Pairing a DualShock 3](#pairing-a-dualshock-3) section
-- Sony Dualshock 4 Controller
+- Sony DualShock 4 Controller
-- Sony Dualsense Controller
+- Sony DualSense Controller

 ## Installation
 - Download the latest .zip from the [releases page](https://github.com/GaryOderNichts/Bloopair/releases)